facebook/flipper/docs/send-data.md

 myPlugin->sendData(myData);
 ```

-Here, `sendData` is an example of a method that might be implemented by the sonar plugin.
+Here, `sendData` is an example of a method that might be implemented by the flipper plugin.